rvarttinen/spring-example-magic/README.md

 If no key is provided the service will list all locally stored entries.
 It will not make any attempt to retrieve any external data - for now.

-By providing different values for the 'Accept'- header when making a 'GET' request will render corresponding format for the data retrieved.
+By providing different values for the `Accept`- header when making a 'GET' request will render corresponding format for the data retrieved.
 Currently supported formats:
 * `application/json`, plain ol' JSON
 * `text/xml`, plain even older XML